Walk Into Paradise: Release

 The film was released in France as L'Odyssée du Capitaine Steve.
 A novelisation of the script by Gavin Casey was published in 1956.
 The film screened at the 1956 Cannes Film Festival.
 Director Lee Robinson was nominated for the Golden Palm Award but was beaten by Jacques-Yves Cousteau and Louis Malle for Le Monde du silence.

-American producer Joseph E. Levine purchased the film for distribution and added more jungle footage.
-When the film did poor business he retitled it Walk Into Hell, which increased its earnings dramatically.
-Robinson claimed at one stage the movie was one of the 100 top grossers in the US.
+Robinson said the film made "fair money" in Australia.
+He made two more French co productions, The Stowaway and The Restless and the Damned.